kittikath/workflow-react-challenge/README.md

 Good luck!

-## Features added:
+## Features added + Considerations made:
-- Reset Workflow Button next to Save Workflow
+- Added a Reset Workflow Button so that you can reset the workflow and local storage without having to discard on load.
-- Added id node_X value underneath each node
+- Added id node_X value underneath each node.
+This makes it easier to see which error corresponds to what
+- Validated nodes onBlur in the form.
+The errors are placed underneath so that the user can validate as they go.

 ## If I had more time:
 - Add tests for validation